linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Corporate Default and Recovery Rates,  1920-2008.md

 Among the 101 defaulters in 2008,  more than half were byissuers in the broad Capital or Consumer Industries sectors'.
 Within these two sectors,  defaults were highest in the Hotel,  Gaming,  & Leisure (15 defaulters) and Construction & Building (6 defaulters) industries.
 Measured by default volume,  however,  the FIRE 2 and Banking sectors easily topped the non-financial sectors as they accounted for almost $80\%$ of the total default volume in 2008.
 The failures of Lehman Brothers,  Washington Mutual,  GMAC and three Icelandic banks were the largest defaulting financial institutions in terms of dollar volume.
 The largest non-financial defaulter was Tribune Company with almost $\$13$ billion in volume.

 A unique characteristic of initial default events in 2008 was the high incidence of distressed exchanges.
-With debt markets essentially closed for high yield issuers,  and the scarcity of DiP financing making bankruptcy a less attractive option,  distressed issuers with unsustainable capital structures or liquidity problems had few options other than to offer debt exchanges,  effectively implementing out-of-court restructurings that constitute events of default under Moody's definition of default.
+With debt markets essentially closed for high yield issuers,  and the scarcity of DiP financing making [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] a less attractive option,  distressed issuers with unsustainable capital structures or liquidity problems had few options other than to offer debt exchanges,  effectively implementing out-of-court restructurings that constitute events of default under Moody's definition of default.
 Of the 101 defaulters in 2008,  $23\%$ ,  Or 23,  were distressed exchanges,  which is more than double the historical average of $10\%$ of total initial default events.
 Exhibit 2 breaks down the 101 defaults in 2008 by initial default type and broad industry.

 ------------------------------------------------------------------